tqsd/QontainerNet/README.md

 git clone git@github.com:tqsd/QontainerNet.git
 `

 Prior to running an example, Docker containers need to be built.
-To run Qontainernet you need to build at least two containers.
+To run QontainerNet you need to build at least two containers.
 To build them run the `setup.sh` script.

 ## Usage
 Run an example with :